c-smile/sciter-js-sdk/docs/md/module-sys.md

 * #### `fs.$stat(): stat` - sync version of the above;

   Synchronous version of the above.
+Returns null if the file/dir does not exist.

 * #### `fs.lstat(): promise(stat)`